-Regular readers of this blog probably see me as an extremely clever, flawless hunk who knows a lot, never makes mistakes, and is traditionally handsome but with a modern style.
+Regular readers of this blog probably see me as an extremely clever, flawless hunk who knows a lot about networking, never makes mistakes, and is traditionally handsome but with a modern sense of style.
 And of course, you’re not wrong.
 Except, here’s the twist: you’re dead wrong.

-On this particular day, my job is very easy: bring up a customer’s new FTTC circuit with a Juniper SRX, and make sure it can access other sites in their MPLS VPN.
+On this particular day, my job is very easy: bring up a customer’s new FTTC circuit, using a Juniper SRX as the customer’s router, and make sure it can access other sites in their MPLS VPN.

 Spoiler alert: I am incorrect about this job being easy.

 A colleague has pre-configured the device.
 We have an engineer on site to plug everything in.
-Once it’s up, all I have to do is confirm that the networks functions as expected, and we’re good to go.
-It should be a nice, quick, elegant, simple job, that gives us an early finish and early trip to the pub.
+Once the WAN is up, and the LAN is plugged in, all I have to do is confirm that the networks functions as expected, and we’re good to go.
+It should be a nice, quick, elegant, simple job, that gives us an early finish, and an early trip to the pub.

 The engineer plugs everything in, and the internet connection comes up.
 Hooray!